yoonka/migresia/README.md

 #### Implementing migrations

 Migresia doesn't provide any special support for transactions.
-If any operations should be executed within a transaction, it just should be created and handled accordingly in the `up` or `down` function.
+If any operations should be executed within a transaction, it just should be created and handled accordingly in the `up` or `down` functions.

 Migresia provides a behaviour which all migrations should implement: `db_migration`.
 It expects two functions: `up/0` and `down/0`.
 Please note, that at this moment migrations can't be applied backward, so the `down/0` function is unused.
 However, both functions are present for completeness as it is expected that in the future Migresia will support migrating databases in both directions.

 Very often migrations need to know the record definitions of Mnesia tables to which the migrations will be applied.
-The preferred way of doing this is creating in the Migresia `include` folder a symbolic link to the include file that contains the required record definition.
+The preferred way of doing this is by creating in the Migresia `include` folder a symbolic link to the include file that contains the required record definition.
 By default the Migresia repository ignores all include files in the Migresia `include` directory.
 The linked file should then be included using `include_lib`, for example:

     -module('20130731163300_convert_permissions').
     -behaviour(db_migration).